waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### Work Done:
 * Prepare demo for the data sharing of ROS messages between Docker containers.
 Setup details can be found at: https://docs.google.com/document/d/14_v1tB89duOA5YHmGE8Q24396NS8CckfU07jGvw7fPk/edit?usp=sharing.
 The feature of data sharing between Docker containers is finished.
 * Clean up notes for setting up ROS in Docker and achieving data sharing in Docker with ROS.
 The notes for Docker ROS setup can be found at [here](https://github.com/waggle-sensor/summer2020/blob/master/liu/Docker-ROS-Setup.md) and the notes for data sharing in Docker with ROS can be found at [here](https://github.com/waggle-sensor/summer2020/blob/master/liu/Docker-ROS-DataSharing.md).

 #### To Do List:
 * Solve the issue of building RT kernel on Nvidia Jetson AGX
+* Experiments of the latency, system resource utilization, energy, etc of the data sharing demo

+## Week 5 (June 1 to June 5)

+### June 1, 2020
+#### Work Done:
+* Sprint 3 meeting to determine the plan of work for next two weeks
+* Prepare slides for the presentation to LBNL about the data sharing using Docker and ROS 1.0.
+Check out the slides [here](https://github.com/waggle-sensor/summer2020/blob/master/liu/Meeting%20slides%20-%20LBNL%20-%2006:01:20.pdf).

+#### To Do List:
+* Solve the issue of building RT kernel on Nvidia Jetson AGX